jiisanda/docflow/app/docs/setup.md

 That's it!
 Docflow is now running on localhost:8000.

+If you face any issues, contact me I will help you set up or start an EC2 instance for testing docflow.

 ## ⏭️ Next Step

 To test it, use Postman following the steps in [postman.md](features/postman.md).
+***